Powered by Flyland Powered by Flyland

 Ambien is a depressant.
 It’s a prescription medication, in the form of a pill, used in patients who have issues getting the sleep they need at night.
 It is used to treat insomnia but is generally only intended for short-term use, as there have been many cases of people getting dependent on the drug.
 An addiction to this drug can form in as little as two weeks.
 Many people don’t realize they even have an issue with it until they stop taking it and realize that they cannot sleep without it.

 Ambien is known to erase memory and has been called “a roofie replacement.”
-A prevalent side effect of taking this medication forgets entire nights or several hours at a time.
+A prevalent side effect of taking this medication is forgetting entire nights or several hours at a time.
 Other immediate side effects include, but are not limited to, rapid heartbeat, nausea, vomiting, slow breathing rates, memory loss, inability to concentrate, disorientation, anxiety or depression, dizziness, confusion, and sedation.
 In addition, they are commonly sought after for the ability to hallucinate or “trip” while misusing this drug.

 Signs and symptoms of Ambien addiction include: engaging in dangerous situations without any memory of them later.
-Ambien addicts might try refilling their prescriptions unusually often or way earlier than they should have.
+Ambien addicts might try refilling their prescriptions unusually often or much earlier than they should have.
 They are repeatedly taking more than prescribed, and they are even experiencing cravings for Ambien.
 In general, addicts tend to isolate themselves from their friends and families and do self-sabotaging things to obtain more.

 Barbiturates Addiction